porimol/TMSMM/project1/README.md

   - Remove irrelevant data (e.g., acknowledgments, references if full text is used).
   - Tokenize, lemmatize, and remove stop words using NLP libraries like NLTK or SpaCy.
 - **Time Binning**:
-  - Segment the dataset into temporal bins (e.g., yearly or every 5 years).
+  - Segment the dataset into temporal bins (e.g., yearly).
 - **Metadata Enrichment**:
   - Add topic labels, citation counts, and other metadata to nodes for later analysis.